What Is A Multifunction Oven? – Kitchen Terms Explained

-A multi-function oven can be used for preparing nearly any type of meal not cooked on a hob.
 While the controls on multifunction ovens will vary slightly between manufacturers, the majority will be very similar in operation.

 Are you a keen baker?
 You can bake like a conventional heating oven.
 Select the base heat button and set your temperature and time.
 If your cake recipe refers to 180F fan heating, you will select the bottom heat and fan button.

-You may wish to roast a chicken or beef using the top and bottom heat with fan.
+You may wish to roast a chicken or beef using the top and bottom heat with the fan.
 Depending on your model, you will either select all three buttons or use the digital menu to choose your setting.
 Using the fan with top and bottom heat provides faster and more even cooking.

 Are you finishing off a steak with the grill?
 There will either be a small grill drawer at the top or you may need to move the racks to the top slot.
-Press the grill symbol with or without fan.
+Press the grill symbol with or without the fan.
 Some units allow you to heat just half the grill to sear smaller portions.